mouleshgs/yolo-dense-captioning/README.md

 - The LLaMA 3 model runs locally via Ollama.
 Ensure Ollama is properly installed and accessible from your system PATH.
 - Caption generation is based on `microsoft/git-base` and may vary depending on image clarity.
-- For faster inference, you can use a quantized model like `llama3:8b-q4_K_M`.
+- For faster inference, you can use a optimized model like `llama3.1` or `llama3.2`.

 ---